LittleCodingFox/ToastOS/README.md

 In a debian-based linux environment, the following command should install everything:
 `sudo apt install build-essential meson ninja-build clang flex bison libgmp3-dev libmpc-dev libmpfr-dev texinfo python3-pip && pip3 install xbstrap`

+# Building the toolchain

+Run `make bootstrap` and wait, it will build the hosted toolchain, ported software, and mlibc.